 Add an Amazon Redshift connection

-After you enable ThoughtSpot Embrace, you can add a connection to a Redshift database.
+Once ThoughtSpot Embrace is enabled, you can add a connection to a Redshift database.
 This allows you to perform a live query of the external database to create answers and pinboards, without having to bring the data into ThoughtSpot.

 If you need to create a secure connection to Amazon Redshift, you must edit the parameter group assigned to your Redshift cluster and enable the require_SSL flag.